Table of Contents

 That being said, predictive dialers still give agents no control over calls, while power dialers keep the control in the hands of agents.

-What you Should Know Before Choosing a Sales Dialer
+Evaluation Criteria When Choosing a Sales Dialer

 There are a ton of sales dialers out there, and it can be overwhelming when it comes to choosing the right one.